hack4impact-utk/loves-kitchen/README.md

 ## Things to fix:

-- prevent users from seeing anything on staff or admin page with layout
 - clicking on someone in user table shouldn't undo the search filter
 - nonstaff shouldn't be able to visit staff/checkin
 - show email in user tables? helps with multiple users